fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 <img src="/img/tutorial/debugging/image02.png">

-And with that you know what you need, to debug your application in PyCharm! 🚀
+And with that you also know the basics of debugging your application in PyCharm! 🚀